nwesterhausen/dfraw_json_parser/README.md

 The web client is just some HTML and javascript (including bootstrap via CDN) to display the raws and provide a search box.
 It won't properly grab the out.json file unless the index.html is being served by a web server (can be done locally by running one).

+Right now there is no http-server built into this program, that is an exercise for the reader (at this time).

 ## Perl script